 - The chain of custody of the evidence to be tested is sufficient to establish that the evidence has not been substituted, tampered with, replaced or altered in any material respect or, if the chain of custody does not establish the integrity of the evidence, the testing itself has the potential to establish the integrity of the evidence.
 For purposes of this act, evidence that has been in the custody of law enforcement, other government officials or a public or private hospital shall be presumed to satisfy the chain-of-custody requirement of this subsection absent specific evidence of material tampering, replacement or alteration."

-Now that the Postconviction DNA Testing Act has taken effect, those who have been wrongfully convicted of crimes have the opportunity to prove their innocence through forensic evidence previously denied them.
-To find out more about the Postconviction DNA Testing Act or to find a lawyer who can represent you in your criminal appeal, visit our full site.
+Now that the Post-conviction DNA Testing Act has taken effect, those who have been wrongfully convicted of crimes have the opportunity to prove their innocence through forensic evidence previously denied them.
+Contact us to find out more about the post-conviction DNA Testing Act or to find a criminal appeals lawyer who can represent you in your case.